mschuchard/linter-ansible-linting/README.md

 Ansible-Lint >= 2.1.0 (because of the pep8 parseable output argument) is required to be installed (preferably from a package or a pip) before using this.
 The 'linter' atom package is also required but should be automatically installed as a dependency thanks to steelbrain's package-deps.

 ### Usage
 - Ansible-Lint also parses includes when linting.
-This could potentially cause some bizarre output.
+This throws ansible-lint stack trace errors for missing includes and incorrect lines will be displayed for warnings resulting from included files.
 - Adding any one nonexistent rules directory to the custom rules directories array will cause ansible-lint to not function.